aws-samples/serverless-patterns/s3-b2bi-s3/README.md

    - Enter the desired AWS Region.
 Please refer to the documentation for the list of supported regions.
    - Enter `BusinessName`, `Email`, `Phone`, `EDI214InputBucketName`, `EDI214OutputBucketName`, `MyProfileId` and `MyTransformerId`.
 Please note the last four parameter values should be given as per the output from the `b2bi-stack1` output.

-   Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.

 ## How it works